 Phuket Elephant Sanctuary Facts:

-The Phuket Elephant Sanctuary is a joint partnership between Mr. Montri Todtane, a Phuket elephant camp owner and world-renowned elephant rescuer and conservationist Lek Chailert, founder of Save Elephant Foundation.
+The Phuket Elephant Sanctuary is a joint partnership between Mr. Montri Todtane, a Phuket elephant camp owner, and world-renowned elephant rescuer and conservationist Lek Chailert, founder of Save Elephant Foundation.

-As anyone that has read my blog or knows me personally can attest to, my motto is to “Choose Love” above all else.
+Anyone that has read my blog or knows me personally can attest to, my motto is to “Choose Love” above all else.
 The owners of the Phuket Elephant sanctuary definitely chose love by saving these poor elephants from a lifetime of abuse.